Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 3. Bowling party

 Don't forget bowling!
 It's an activity which appeals far beyond elementary school age.
 Also, since it's indoors you don't need to hope for good weather, and it's a great option for a winter birthday.
 Most bowling alleys offer pre-made party deals that include food, drink, and shoe rental.
-If you've got just a small group, you don't necessarily need to go with their party package - it may be cheaper and more fun to just buy what each person wants to eat there, and their preferred choice of drink.
+If you've got just a small group of tweens, you don't necessarily need to go with their party package - it may be cheaper and more fun to just buy what each person wants to eat there, and their preferred choice of drink.
 Plus it'll feel more grown-up to them.

 4. Amazing race party